nushell/nushell.github.io/commands/docs/table.md

  -  `--flatten-separator, - {string}`: sets a separator when 'flatten' used
  -  `--collapse, -c`: expand the table structure in collapse mode.
 Be aware collapse mode currently doesn't support width control
+ -  `--abbreviated, -a {int}`: abbreviate the data in the table by truncating the middle part and only showing amount provided on top and bottom

 ## Input/output types: